pk15pi/nal_metadata_article_workflow/README.md

 ## Citation

-This module supports a Citation object to hold record information in a standardized format.
+This module provides a Citation object to hold record information in a standardized format.
 The mapper function from the mapper module maps input record strings to Citation objects.
 The citation module includes the overarching Citation, as well as the following objects for subfield information: License, Author, Funder, and Local.
 The Local field is used for fields that do not map directly into the CrossRef JSON format.

+## type_and_match

+This module is responsible for determining the type of a citation object based on its title, and matching it against existing records.
+This module connects to the PubAg SOLR index and Alma to find records with matching DOIs or MMSIDs.

+#### Note: The `type_and_match` function in this module requires connection to the VPN (if running locally), and requires the `SOLR_SERVER` environment variable to be set to the PubAg SOLR server URL.

+## metadata_quality_review

+The `metadata_quality_review` subpackage provides functions to review and validate the quality of metadata in citation records.
+It includes checks for various fields such as volume, issue, page, title, author, primary author, issue date, and abstract.
+The subpackage ensures that the metadata meets certain quality standards and provides feedback through cataloguer notes.

 ## Importation

-The `mapper` and `splitter` functions, and the necessary classes from the `citation` module can be imported locally as follows.
+The `mapper` and `splitter` functions, the necessary classes from the `citation` module, and the `ArticleTyperMatcher` class can be imported locally as follows.

 First, create and activate a virtual environment.